rangshuman/college_adda/README.md

-# college_adda
+# College Adda
-College Adda - A tool for college students and teachers
+A community-based questions and answers website for college students and teachers.

-Made By: Angshuman Roy, Ashish Ranjan, Adnan Ahmed